epfl-ada/ada-2023-project-shinebrightlikeadamon/README.md

 ## Research Questions 🤨
 In our project, we define the success of a movie in terms of IMDB ratings.
 To provide the perfect cast, we will answer the following questions:

 1. Do stars make movies shine brighter?
-How does `popularity`, a previous nomination or `award` received by an actor impact the ratings of a movie?
+Does a previous nomination or `award` received by an actor impact the ratings of a movie?
+2. Rating the icons: Are the big names worth the hype?
+Does online `fame` influence ratings?
+All kinds of `fama`?
-2. How do `connections between actors` influence each other's contribution to movie ratings?
+3. How do `connections between actors` influence each other's contribution to movie ratings?
-3. Is popularity everything?
+4. Is popularity everything?
 Do high ratings correspond to high `box-office revenue`?

 ## Additional Datasets 💽
 1. IMDB [dataset](https://developer.imdb.com/non-commercial-datasets/): Ratings from IMDB.
 We are going to use the ratings as the dependent variable for our analysis.
 We merge it with each movie in the `movie.metadata.csv` by `(name,release_year,runtime)` as unique key.